 How do you get a catalyst monitor to run?
-Why to you need it to run?
+Why do you need it to run?
 Well, in California all vehicles model year 2000 and newer don’t require a tailpipe emissions test.
-Instead, we check to see if the vehicle’s computer has found any problems that might cause increased emissions.
+Instead, we check to see if the vehicle’s computer has found any problems that might cause increased emissions during the smog inspection.
 If the check engine light is on, the car fails.
-It’s simple test, and has reduced the price of smog testing.
+It’s simple test and has reduced the price of smog testing.
 [Don’t worry, the state increased the certificate fee, so you still get to pay the same amount for your smog test.]

 “Ah ha!”, says the crafty consumer, “I’ll just disconnect the battery to clear codes and then go pass the smog test!”

 “Not so fast”, says the state, “We’re also going to check to see if the monitors are complete.”

 A few years ago, most drivers (and a few mechanics) had no idea what a monitor is.
 Since you’re reading this, I’m guessing that you’ve learned what a monitor is, and are pretty frustrated.

 You went to the smog station.
 You failed the smock check.
 The guy says you’ve got to drive around some more.
 You do.
 You go back.
 You fail again.
 The guy says you’ve got to drive some more.
 You think, “I’ve already fu@%ing driven the car!”
 Wash, rinse, repeat — until you have no hair left.

 The monitor for the catalytic converter is usually one of the most difficult to get to run.
 If you’re ready to give up, we’ll do it for you, and if we can’t get it to run, we’ll find out why it’s not running and fix the problem(s), but we charge.

 The catalyst drive pattern is almost always something you can do yourself while driving somewhere you needed to go anyway.
 It’s extremely rare that there’s a problem with the car.